c-read/bamboo_auto/README.md

 # Python/Selenium script to automate timesheet logging

-NOTE : procedure works specifically for BambooHR create the following files with the relevant credentials stored: bambooe.txt - email bamboop.txt - password
+NOTE : procedure works specifically for BambooHR
+The selenium package is required for Python.
+This can be obtained through npm: npm install selenium create the following files with the relevant credentials stored: bambooe.txt - email bamboop.txt - password